spraakbanken/sparv-pipeline/docs/user-manual/installation-and-setup.md

 |**Dependencies**          		   |[Java](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)

-[Sparv wsd](https://github.com/spraakbanken/sparv-wsd) is developed at Språkbanken and runs under the same license as the Sparv pipeline.
+[Sparv wsd](https://github.com/spraakbanken/sparv-wsd) is developed at Språkbanken and runs under the same license as the Sparv Pipeline.
 In order to use it within the Sparv Pipeline it is enough to download the saldowsd.jar from GitHub (see download link above) and place it inside your [Sparv data directory](#setting-up-sparv) under `bin/wsd`.

 ### hfst-SweNER